project-sunbird/sunbird.org-docs/developer-docs/installation/resetting_userprofile.md

 ## Overview

 Profile visibility settings are captured at user level in Sunbird.
-The users can control the visibility(public/private) of their own data fields, to other users.
-This is an optional job, which enables an adopter of Sunbird to reset the profile visibility settings of all users and enforce the global settings uniformly across all users.
+The users can control the visibility (public / private) of their profile data fields, to other users.
+This is an optional job, which enables an adopter of Sunbird to reset the profile visibility settings of all users and enforce the global profile visibility settings uniformly across all users.

 ## Prerequisites